Last updated January 2026

 Whether it’s the Laziale salt-baked bream or the melting mangalitsa coppa from Emilia Romagna that’s served over bang-in-season slices of melon, there’s no restaurant in London more adept at transporting you to Bel Paese than this one.

-On a recent visit, the main course is an open-handed bowl of the Sicilian classic rigatoni all norma, all fudgy from deep-fried aubergines and umami-rich from tomatoes and salted ricotta.
-It’s joyous.
-Add a scoop of sorbet and an espresso for a fiver; the latter of which you’ll be thankful for as you take your seat for a two-hour play.
+On a recent visit, the main course was an open-handed bowl of the Sicilian classic rigatoni all norma, all fudgy from deep-fried aubergines and umami-rich from tomatoes and salted ricotta.
+It was joyous.
+Start with a Puglian dried broad bean puree with cicoria and chilli for a proper taste of regional Italy, and finish with an affogato – hazelnut gelato drowned in espresso – that’ll perk you up nicely before taking your seat for a two-hour play.

 Website: boccadilupo.com